Elevation gain: 1,500 feet

 Finally at the top, we all loved the stone tower (a castle, according to my daughter).
 Wrecked with exhaustion, she plopped herself on the floor of the castle and took a few minutes to herself dutifully completing her scavenger hunt counts.
 Once rested, she was ready to explore the summit, where the three of us enjoyed our lunch together on the rocks, taking in the view.

 On our way down, hikers heading up seemed enamored with my daughter.
 She thought she’d be helpful by jutting her left thumb over the same shoulder with instructions to go, “that way.”
 Nearly everyone engaged her.
 A solo Millennial hiker dramatically proclaimed, “Oh, Thank God!” as he clumsily tripped over his feet toward the summit.
-Another hiker smiled warmly and named my daughter the official Trail Director for Harney Peak.
+Another hiker smiled warmly and named my daughter the official Trail Director for what was at the time, Harney Peak.
 Most, though, simply repeated her, asking, “That way?”
 To which my daughter would nod seriously.
 She whispered to me on an M&M break that she wanted to make sure she helped people.
 She didn’t want anyone to get lost.
 Made my heart swell with pride.

 Despite the long length, this is a nice family hike, achievable with a motivated 5 year old.
 I probably wouldn’t go any younger than that if you’re expecting your kids to get to the top on their own two feet.
 Several infants and toddlers were heading up in hiking carriers or Ergos, but I’m fairly certain she was the youngest to make it independently that day.